 When admin clicked ViewAndEdit under Project column, all projects will be listed.
 Admin can add/remove any project to/from the corresponding classes.
-If View is clicked, corresponding project detail will be showed, like Figure 8
+If View is clicked, corresponding project detail will be showed, like this

 Figure 18 – Admin-Classes Session (View All Students in Class 23094)

 When admin clicked ViewAndEdit under Students column, all students in the corresponding class will be listed.
 Admin can add/remove any student to/from the corresponding classes.
 If Add Student is clicked, Figure 19 will be showed.
-If Edit is clicked, Figure # will be showed.

 Figure 19 – Admin-Classes Session (Add Students in Current Class)